Jayveeeee24/Brgy-Daang-Bukid-MIS/README.md

 1. Download the project files by downloading zip or by git clone using bash
 2. Use Visual Studio preferably 2022
 3. .Net version used: 4.8.
+4. Use the sql file and import into any Sql program [SQLyog or Xampp]
+5. Ip can be configured in the string settings in Visual Studio